Corporate Plan2022–23

 We operate on two reporting cycles:

-• externally on a four-year cycle through the PGPA Act
+• externally, on a four-year cycle in line with the PGPA Act

 • lessons